What to do if you’ve received a blackmail email

 Besides using the recipient’s password in the email, scammers also use the recipient’s own email address to make it seem that they’re the sender.
 They do this to hide their tracks but also to scare their recipients.

-When you first open the email, you’ll see that your email address is in the sender box; this is not correct.
+When you first open the email, you’ll see that your email address is in the sender box – this is not correct.
 This technique is called spoofing and makes it look like your own address sent the blackmail email to you, making you believe that the scammer has access to your email account.
 Modern email technology, unfortunately, makes this possible.
-If you are still unsure and scared, reach out to us, and we’re ready to help you check and keep you at ease.
+If you are still unsure and scared, reach out to us!
+We’re ready to help you check and put you at ease.

 A good tool against spoofing is setting up an SPF record.
-The SPF record lets other servers know which servers are authorized to send your emails.
+SPF here stands for Sender Policy Framework, and it’s a protocol that lets a domain owner provide IP address data for emails that have been sent through the domain.
+This means the SPF record lets other servers know which servers are authorised to send your emails.
 If an email arrived with your email address as the sender, but the server is not on the list, the email will be flagged as suspicious and, in many cases, completely denied.

 However, keep in mind that this process is dependent on the receiving server checking the SPF.
 Not all servers check the SPF, and if that’s the case, the email will be delivered regardless.